kube-logging/logging-operator/docs/configuration/plugins/filters/concat.md

 ### flush_interval (int, optional) {#concat-flush_interval}

-The number of seconds after which the last received event log will be flushed.
-If specified 0, wait for next line forever.
+The number of seconds after which the last received event log is flushed.
+If set to 0, flushing is disabled (wait for next line forever).

 Default: -